heutelbeck/sapl-policy-engine/sapl-node/examples/docker/with-keycloak/README.md

 ## Prerequisites

-Keycloak uses `KC_HOSTNAME=http://keycloak:8080` so that JWT issuer claims match between containers.
-Add an entry to your hosts file so the host can reach Keycloak via the same hostname:
+Keycloak uses `KC_HOSTNAME=http://keycloak:8080` so that JWT issuer claims (`iss`) use the Docker-internal hostname.
+This ensures tokens issued by Keycloak match the issuer URI configured in SAPL Node (`SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_ISSUERURI=http://keycloak:8080/realms/sapl-demo`).

+For the host machine to reach Keycloak at the same hostname used in tokens, add an entry to your hosts file:

 ```
 # /etc/hosts (Linux/macOS) or C:\Windows\System32\drivers\etc\hosts (Windows)
 127.0.0.1 keycloak
 ```

+> **Note:** Keycloak 25+ hostname v2 redirects HTTP requests to the configured
+> `KC_HOSTNAME`.
+Without the hosts file entry, curl commands from the host will
+> fail because the redirect target (`keycloak:8080`) cannot be resolved.
+The
+> docker-compose also sets `KC_HOSTNAME_STRICT_BACKCHANNEL=false` so that
+> server-to-server communication (JWKS, discovery) works without hostname
+> restrictions.

 ## Quick Start